DeeJayLSP/godot-qoa-module/README.md

 > All files are under the MIT license.
 Apart from thirdparty, the copyright statement in [LICENSE](https://github.com/DeeJayLSP/godot-qoa-module/blob/master/LICENSE) should be considered.

-### ⚠ Known issues
+### Notes
-- Playing mono audio files results in a distorted audio;
+- Only Mono and Stereo audio files are guaranteed to work;